Azure-Samples/functions-storage-managed-identity/README.md

 #### Get the Account Keys for storage

 Sometimes, when interacting with 3rd party SDKs in particular, you must instead give it the account key for a storage account.
-In this case it's useful for the Function to be able to obtain & return the fully account key for a storage account.
+In this case it's useful for the Function to be able to obtain & return the full account key for a storage account.
 You can test this with the following call to your function:

 ```text
 curl --location --request GET 'https://fxnxxxxxxx.azurewebsites.net/api/GetAccountKeys?code=GKUxxxxxxxx&accountName=fxnxxxx'